Showtime for Kāpiti's Te Raukura performing arts centre

 "They understand the opportunity they've been given and are all here being ushers and technicians on the open day."

-Making the centre accessible for the community has been one of Sonia's biggest jobs.
+Making the centre accessible for the community has been one of Hardie's biggest jobs.

 Choosing Eventfinda as their ticket provider, the biggest draw card was cheap fees and an outlet at Coastlands information desk which allows people who don't want to purchase tickets online an easy way to buy tickets.

-Keeping it local, food and beverage services will be run by Coastal Bar Services who run the Boundary Tap & Kitchen around the corner, leaving food to the professionals, enabling Sonia and her team to focus on the operation of the building.
+Keeping it local, food and beverage services will be run by Coastal Bar Services who run the Boundary Tap & Kitchen around the corner, leaving food to the professionals, enabling Hardie and her team to focus on the operation of the building.

 The public are welcome to enjoy the festivities by gold coin koha and gain backstage access with guided tours through the venue's two theatres, green room, dance studio, recording studio and numerous practice spaces on Saturday.